Sex Rx: Luvox and Your Sex Life

 Try an Antidote

-This involves maintaining your current level of fluvoxamine, while adding a second medicine to offset the sexual side effects.
-This option is generally less desirable since antidotes frequently have their own side effects and may adversely interact with the primary medicine you are taking.
+This involves maintaining your current level of fluvoxamine, while adding a second medication to offset the sexual side effects.
+This option is generally less desirable since antidotes frequently have their own side effects and may adversely interact with the primary medication you are taking.
 However, certain options do exist.

 Sildenafil (Viagra) and related drugs may be helpful for men with sexual side effects of SSRIs.
 Bupropion also has been shown to benefit men with sexual dysfunction due to taking SSRIs.
 Amantadine has been used, but studies have not proven that it is beneficial.